Dynamic and formal equivalence: Approaches to translation

+Maimonides comes down on the side of dynamic/functional equivalence, though perhaps not going so far as to consider the cultural function of the text.
+He does clearly reject formal equivalence as "doubtful and corrupt".

 Theory and practice

 Because the functional equivalence approach eschews strict adherence to the grammatical structure of the original text in favor of a more natural rendering in the target language, it is sometimes used when the readability of the translation is more important than the preservation of the original grammatical structure.

 Formal equivalence is often more goal than reality, if only because one language may contain a word for a concept which has no direct equivalent in another language.
 In such cases, a more dynamic translation may be used or a neologism may be created in the target language to represent the concept (sometimes by borrowing a word from the source language).

 The more the source language differs from the target language, the more difficult it may be to understand a literal translation without modifying or rearranging the words in the target language.
 On the other hand, formal equivalence can allow readers familiar with the source language to analyze how meaning was expressed in the original text, preserving untranslated idioms, rhetorical devices (such as chiastic structures in the Hebrew Bible) and diction in order to preserve original information and highlight finer shades of meaning.